ericrasmussen/chromaticleaves/posts/cabal-sandbox-workflow.markdown

 When you cabal install anything in your sandbox (including any executables from the software you're developing), they're placed in *your/sandbox/.cabal-sandbox/bin*.
-It's very convenient to add the relative path to your system's [$PATH variable](http://en.wikipedia.org/wiki/PATH_%28variable%29):
+It's convenient to add this relative path to your system's [$PATH variable](http://en.wikipedia.org/wiki/PATH_%28variable%29):

 ```
 .cabal-sandbox/bin
 ```

-Preferably adding it before your system cabal and other bin folders.
-Specifying it as a relative path means that when your current working directory contains a sandbox, the binaries installed there take priority, otherwise that path will be ignored.
+Preferably adding it before your user cabal bin and other bin folders.
+Specifying it as a relative path means that when your current working directory contains a sandbox, any binaries installed there take precedence.

 However, note that this only works for executables installed with "cabal install" in your sandbox.
 There's also a "cabal build" command that creates dist